Table of Contents

 A Newsweek article, “The Creativity Crisis” cited a report that preschool kids ask their parents an average of 100 questions a day.
 By middle school, they’ve basically stopped asking questions.
 Around that same time student motivation and engagement plummets.

-Richard Saul Wurman, architect, graphic designer and creator of TED often bemoaned how grade schools celebrate the answer, not for asking a good question.
+Richard Saul Wurman, architect, graphic designer and creator of TED often bemoaned how grade schools celebrate students for giving the answer, not for asking a good question.
 “People are not interested in learning about conversations or the asking of a question.
 We’re rewarded by our tests, by our system, by our answers.
 And yet a good question is much more difficult to do than give a brilliant answer.”

-As a heavily questioning journalist Dan Moulthrop suggests, asking a good question “is sort of executing the act of curiosity.
+As a frequently questioning journalist Dan Moulthrop suggests, asking a good question “is sort of executing the act of curiosity.
 Curiosity begins with a thought and typically what follows is a question, and ultimately what follows from that is a lot of learning, and that’s really what curiosity is all about.”

 It’s also why progressive managers today look for curious, creative people who ask questions such as: